Jonish99/pands-project2021/README.md

 ## 2. Histograms for each variable.
 This function creates a hisotgram for each variable.
+Distinct histogram peaks for a species in one of the variable may enable identification ot that species
 ```python
 create_var_hist(iris_df,output_action)
 ```
 Each species is put into its own dataframe (ir_set, ir_vir, ir_vig).

 For example: